- 1 What Is Day Trading?

 Step 1 – Practice trading Forex or stocks with a live demo account.
 This allows you to take learn and simulate real-life trading without the risk of losing real money.
 This also provides experiential training on how to choose your stocks.

 This also means you should spend less time in front of your T.V. and more time reading financial books, magazines, and online resources.
 This will accelerate your mastery of the strategies involved in the complex world of trading.
-(MyCoolWebsite!) is the perfect beginners resource to day trading online.
+(MyCoolWebsite!) is the perfect beginners resource to DT online.

 Beginning Trader Books